danielthatcher/clips/README.md

 ```

 ### Profiles
-Profiles provide a way to switch between the active templates.
+Profiles provide a way to switch between sets of active templates.
 You can view your current profile with
 ```
 clips profile
 ```